All Klamath River Accesses Now Open Along Undammed Reaches (OR/CA)

 Iron Gate Access*

-Open to the public.
-This is the take-out for the Iron Gate Run and is on the river right immediately downstream of the double bridges below the former Iron Gate Dam site.
-The site is open and features a drive-up concrete boat ramp.
-Additional improvements are underway.
-Please avoid interfering with any construction activity.
-Afull opening is expected August 1, 2025.
+Open to the public for day use only: sunrise to sunset.
+This is the fully refurbished take-out for the Iron Gate Run and is on the river right immediately downstream of the double bridges at the former Iron Gate Dam site.
+The facility features a parking area, access road, drive-up concrete boat ramp, accessible vault toilet, and other amenities.
 The site is currently owned by Klamath River Renewal Corporation but is expected to be transferred to the State of California.

 Thomas O'Keefe